-- 1. Document findings (Observations) noted during the monitoring review. - 2.
-Within 30 business days of the exit interview, the assigned Quality Improvement/Assurance staff will compile a final monitoring report and will submit to the Provider along with a request for any necessary Performance and Quality Improvement Plans (PQI Plans).
-The assigned SSCC Quality Improvement/Assurance Director approves this monitoring report. - a.
+- a.
 If the Provider disagrees with the Observations, the Provider needs to provide a written response within five (5) business days to the assigned SSCC Quality Improvement/Assurance Director. - b.
 The assigned SSCC will review the necessary information and the Provider's response. - c.
 Assigned SSCC will send a written respond within ten (10) business days of receipt of the Provider's response with a final decision. - 3.
-Performance and Quality Improvement Plans will be due from the Provider within 30 days of receipt of the monitoring report.
+Performance and Quality Improvement Plans will be due from the Provider within 30 days of receipt of the Monitoring Report.
 This timeframe can be extended based on the instance that the Provider and SSCC are discussing an Observation in question.
 The assigned SSCC retains the right to extend the timeframe and negotiate with the Provider for a reasonable timeframe for submittal to meet the needs and relationship with the Provider. - 4.
 The assigned SSCC may determine that a PQI plan is not needed or relevant if: - a.
 The Provider is making the appropriate efforts to meet the requirement, - b.
-There were one to three (1-3) records reviewed, or - c.
+There were only one to three (1-3) records reviewed, or - c.
 If the finding (Observation) is not in the areas of Health and Safety. - d.
 The assigned SSCC will make this determination and the assigned SSCC will notify the Provider in writing that the PQI is not needed. - 5.
-If PQI Plans are approved, the assigned SSCC will notify the Provider.
+If the PQI Plans are approved, the assigned SSCC will notify the Provider. - 6.
+If PQI Plans corrections and updates are needed the assigned SSCC will notify the Provider and a revised PQI Plan will be requested. - 7.
+Once the PQI Plan is approved, the assigned SSCC will follow-up (during the next Monitoring Review) to ensure progress is made in the specific area.

-- 6. If PQI Plans corrections and updates are needed the assigned SSCC will notify the Provider and a revised PQI Plan will be requested. - 7.
-Once the PQI Plan is approved, the assigned SSCC will follow-up (during the next monitoring review) to ensure progress is made in the specific area. - 8.
-If more than three (3) PQI Plans are needed during a monitoring review in the areas of Health and Safety a subsequent monitoring review will be completed within 4-6 months from the last monitoring review. - 9.
-The SSCC's reserve the right to complete monitoring reviews/audits and visits to their providers at their sole discretion when deemed necessary and will not need coordination with other SSCC's.
+- 8. If more than three (3) PQI Plans are needed during a Monitoring Review in the areas of Health and Safety a subsequent Monitoring Review will be completed within 4-6 months from the last Monitoring Review. - 9.
+The SSCCs reserve the right to complete Monitoring Reviews/audits and on-site visits to their Providers at their sole discretion when deemed necessary and will not need coordination with other SSCCs. - 10.
+The SSCCs reserve the right to request documents from their Providers at their sole discretion when deemed necessary and will not need coordination with other SSCCs.